SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/README.md

 **Remarks**:

-  - Use the Task numbers and question numbers in reference in your report.
+  - In your report reference the task numbers and question numbers of this document.

   - The version of HAProxy used in this lab is `2.2`.
-When reading the doc, take care to read the doc corresponding to this version.
+When reading the documentation, make sure that you are looking at the correct version.
 Here is the link: http://cbonte.github.io/haproxy-dconv/2.2/configuration.html

-  - During the lab, you will have to modify and play a bit with the [haproxy.cfg](ha/config/haproxy.cfg) file.
+  - During the lab, you will have to modify and play a bit with the HAProxy configuration file <ha/config/haproxy.cfg>.
 You will find all the reference links to the official documentation inlined in the file.

 ### Task 1: Install the tools

-In this part you will install the base tools you need to do the different tasks of this lab.
+In this part you will install the base tools you need to carry out the different tasks of this lab.

-Install on your local machine Docker to create containers and install Docker-compose to your running multi-container.
+Install on your local machine Docker to create containers and install `docker-compose` to be able to run a multi-container application.
 We provide all the Dockerfiles.
-Install also JMeter for load testing web applications:
+Install also JMeter for load testing web applications.

 * [Docker](https://www.docker.com/)
 * [Docker compose](https://docs.docker.com/compose/)